-This is the first in a series of advanced courses that can be taken repeatedly.
+This is the first in a series of advanced courses.
 It will include reading of Greek literature of a high level of difficult, as well as one or more areas of specialization based on the preference of the instructor and the request of the students.